TingHLiao/WebCanvas/README.md

 <img src='./img/rubber_mouse.png'   style="float:left">&nbsp;eraser
 &emsp;&ensp; Clean any drawing on the canvas.
 > <img src='./markdown_img/slider.png' style="float:left">&nbsp; width slider
->
->  &emsp;&ensp; You can adjust the width of pencil and eraser on the right slider.
+>  You can adjust the width of pencil and eraser on the right slider.
 And the dot above will show the actually width.
 > <img src='./markdown_img/width.png'>

 <img src='./markdown_img/text2.png' style="float:left">&nbsp;text
 &emsp;&ensp; Put text on the canvas.
 > <img src='./markdown_img/font_menu.png' style="float:left">&nbsp; font menu
->
->  &emsp;&ensp; You can choose different text size and style on the right menu.
+>  You can choose different text size and style on the right menu.
 > <img src='./markdown_img/font.png'>

 > <img src='./markdown_img/palette.png' style="float:left">&nbsp;color selector
->
->  &emsp;&ensp; All tools above can change to different color by the color selector on the right menu.
+>  All tools above can change to different color by the color selector on the right menu.
 You can choose any color then text or paint with it.
 > <img src='./markdown_img/color.png'>

 <img src='./markdown_img/img.png'   style="float:left">&nbsp; load image: